deoac/ProgressBar/README.md

 :@symbols (Optional)
 --------------------

 If you want more than one symbol in your progress bar (such as `♣️ ♦️ ♠️ ❤️ `), use this array.
 The bar will loop over the symbols.
-It will accept a lazy array such as `(1..∞)`.
+It will also accept a lazy array such as `(1..∞)`.

 Defaults to an empty array.